 After months of research and preparation, the eighth grade held the inaugural Eighth Grade Capstone Project Symposium.
 Students presented their projects, which attempted to answer an essential question that reflected both global and local issues, as well as the core value of Tikkun Olam.
 They showcased fully-realized prototypes and research papers on their issues.
 It was impressive to see their presentations as they engaged in conversations with parents, students, and administrators.

 Students Exposed to Project Based Learning:

 - Become motivated and invested through active engagement

 - Have a broad, deep understanding of the world

 It all comes down to student engagement.
 When students are actively engaged, they are more invested, they learn the content, and they build the important skills of critical thinking, collaboration, creativity, and communications.
 The energy inside a Project Based Learning classroom is contagious and fosters a sense of purpose in every child.

 Our rigorous, project-based curriculum emphasizes the development of self-directed learners.
 The work of “school” becomes authentic, relevant, and subsequently engaging.
 Learning extends beyond the walls of the classroom and across time and place.

 A Proven Approach for Every Age and Stage

-Whether you have a kindergartener or a teen, project-based learning is extremely beneficial.
+Whether you have a kindergartner or a teen, Project Based Learning is extremely beneficial.
 In the early years, we want our students to focus on the learning process rather than solely focusing on getting the “right” answer.
 The project-based process of learning through asking questions and trying out different solutions creates a foundation of valuable skills that serve our youngest learners throughout their entire educational journey.
 As students move toward middle school and high school, the project-based approach encourages ownership over learning and time management.
 At Pardes, our middle schoolers develop a broad, deep understanding of the world and are encouraged to think about how they are going to be active, engaged citizens.